 White velvet bag and sparkly shoes were the finishing touches , hpefully it wont be too long before another opportunity arises to wear it again.

 With so many clothes now being made out of stretch fabrics, a stretch interlining is the perfect way to get a great finish and still maintain the little bit of ‘give’ in the fabric.
-We carry a huge range of patterns, by New Look, and by Simplicity – which are currently on offer with 50% off – with many designed for stretch fabrics, including our stretch demins and drills, like these jeans by Mimi G:
+We carry a huge range of patterns, by New Look, and by Simplicity – with many designed for stretch fabrics, including our stretch demins and drills, like these jeans by Mimi G:

 We now stock a medium-weight bi-elastic interfacing by Prym, in 200 x 90 cm pieces, which is perfect for all your stretch fabric projects.
 The interlining is fusible and can be bonded to even delicate fabrics using a low-temperature iron.
 The white interlining is 100% polyester, and is machine washable (as long as your chosen fabric is!) at 30 degrees.